DomiNations: Gameplay

 There is also a single player campaign where players practice strategies by battling in a historical perspective.
 DomiNations introduced World War on December 2, 2015.

 Reception

 As of April 2017, the game has over 32 million players worldwide, including 25 million players in the Western world, and it has grossed over $100 million in lifetime revenue.

 Reviewers have compared the game with Clash of Clans, and the reviewers generally do not regard the two games being too similar.
 As of March 2016, the game had been downloaded over 19 million times.

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated DomiNations for "Mobile Game of the Year".